webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - management review or sign-off may be required.
 - **Stand-ups**
   - focused, quick meeting.
 Popular in Scrum Daily stand-ups.
 Sometimes doing it standing up.
+  - Three Questions covered:
+    - What did I accomplish yesterday?
+    - What will I do today?
+    - What obstacles prevent progress?
 - **Decisive Meetings**
   - decision-making meeting.
 - **Decisive Meeting: Task Setting**
-  - assign task to be completed.
+  - after decision is made, task are assigned to be completed.
 - **Decisive Meeting: Project Steering**
-  - to keep projects on track and successful.
+  - keeping project on track(schedule) and successful(approved project task deliverables).
-  - includes the PM and executive stakeholders.
-Offer support and guidance throughout project lifecycle.
-  - can represent voice of the customer.
+  - includes the PM and executive stakeholders and can represent voice of the customer.
+  - support and guidance throughout project lifecycle.
 - **Refinement Meeting**
   - also called: **product refinement** or **backlog refinement**.
-  - meetings to bring the most valuable idea to the top and turn into a plan.
+  - meetings to bring the most valuable ideas to the top(backlog) and has highest priority.
-  - top item in the list are broken down into small tasks and prioritized.
+    - top item are then broken down into small tasks and prioritized.
 - **Collaborative Meeting**
   - interactive, problem solving meeting.
 - **Focus Groups**
   - Project manager runs meeting to gather experiences, needs, problems from customers.
+  - gather **qualitative**(from experience) data and opinions about a particular product, service, or concept.
 - **Workshops**
   - group with shared interest gather to exchange information and conduct research.
   - solve problems or increase knowledge(skill development).
 - **Joint Application Development (JAD)**
-  - also called: joint application review.
+  - also called: **joint application review (JAR)**.
-  - specific type of workshop that involves the customer in the design process.
+  - specific type of workshop that **involves the customer in the design process**.
-  - early feedback.
+  - **early feedback**.
 - **Brainstorming: Rapid, Reverse, Stop-and-Go, Round-Robin**
   - Rapid: group rapidly generates many ideas. everybody can participate.
 Quantity over quality.
   - Reverse: look at problem from different angles. ex..
 Why you couldn't solve problem.
   - Stop-and-Go: brainstorm short duration then refine ideas.
 Quality over Quantity.
   - Round-Robin: everyone gets equal voice.
-- **Agenda**
+- **Meeting Agenda**
-  - meeting purpose and expectation.
+  - meeting schedule, purpose and expectation.
 Shared in advance.
 - **Meeting Timeboxing**
+  - controls duration and cadence of meeting.
-  - fixed maximum time on each agenda item.
+  - each meeting agenda item will have defined start and stop times.
 - **Meeting Action Items**
-  - list of task someone will complete after meeting.
+  - specific tasks or deliverables assigned to individuals or teams as a result of a project meeting.
 - **Meeting Minutes**
   - written record of key points.
 - **Meeting Follow-up**
   - after meeting email with minutes(meeting recap).
-- **Language Barriers, Time Zones, Geographical Factors**
+- **Special Needs for Meeting: Language Barriers, Time Zones, Geographical Factors**
   - interpreters, appropriate communication formats.
-  - Time Zones adn Geographical Factors: what works best for them?
+  - Time Zones and Geographical Factors: what works best for them?
-- **Technology Factors**
+- **Meeting Problems: Technology Factors**
   - slower internet, older hardware.
 Project manager can provide tools needed.
 - **Cultural Differences**
   - any group with social customs, behavior, habits, beliefs.